Why you should apply

 What are Clinical Champions?

 Clinical Champions are healthcare professionals who are supported by us to lead improvements in diabetes care.
 Clinical Champions take part in a two-year leadership development programme, where they learn about influencing change, and benefit from peer support and peer learning.
-At the same time, they deliver a project to improve/transform local diabetes care.
+At the same time, they deliver a project to improve and transform local diabetes care.

 There are currently 105 Clinical Champions across the UK.
 Some of their achievements to date include: